UL-DL duality for cell-free massive MIMO with per-AP power and information constraints: Optimal joint precoding structure

 \end{proposition} \begin{proof} The proof follows readily by extending the arguments in \cite[Proposition~4]{miretti2022joint} for $\vec{\sigma}=\vec{1}$ to an arbitrary $\vec{\sigma}\in \stdset{R}_{++}^L$.
-Note that the assumption $u_k(\vec{p},\vec{\sigma})>0$, required for the proof, is always satisfied in this work, as already discussed in the proof of Proposition~\ref{lem:fixed_point}. \end{proof} \begin{remark} Together with Proposition~\ref{prop:UL-DL} and the discussion in Section~\ref{ssec:inner}, Proposition~\ref{prop:MSE} shows that optimal joint precoders solving Problem~\eqref{prob:DL_QoS} can be obtained as solutions to MMSE problems under information constraints, i.e., they are given by (properly scaled) solutions to Problem~\eqref{eq:MSE}, for some parameters $(\vec{p},\vec{\sigma})\in \stdset{R}_{++}^K\times\stdset{R}_{++}^L$. \end{remark} In the particular case where all APs have complete knowledge of the channel $\rvec{H}$, and fully share UEs' data, a solution to Problem~\eqref{eq:MSE} is simply given by a variation of the well-known regularized zero-forcing solution
+Additional details are reported in Appendix~\ref{app:MSE}. \end{proof} \begin{remark} Together with Proposition~\ref{prop:UL-DL} and the discussion in Section~\ref{ssec:inner}, Proposition~\ref{prop:MSE} shows that optimal joint precoders solving Problem~\eqref{prob:DL_QoS} can be obtained as solutions to MMSE problems under information constraints, i.e., they are given by (properly scaled) solutions to Problem~\eqref{eq:MSE}, for some parameters $(\vec{p},\vec{\sigma})\in \stdset{R}_{++}^K\times\stdset{R}_{++}^L$. \end{remark} In the particular case where all APs have complete knowledge of the channel $\rvec{H}$, and fully share UEs' data, a solution to Problem~\eqref{eq:MSE} is simply given by the following variation of the well-known regularized zero-forcing solution

-where, similar to \cite{yu2007transmitter}, the typical regularization of the matrix inversion stage via a scaled identity matrix is replaced by a more general diagonal regularization matrix $\vec{\Sigma} \eqdef \mathrm{diag}(\sigma_1\vec{I}_N,\ldots,\sigma_L\vec{I}_N)$ parametrized by $\vec{\sigma}$ which takes into account the per-AP power constraints. \begin{remark} A major difference between the solution in \cite{yu2007transmitter} and \eqref{eq:MMSE} is that the former considers short-term optimization of its parameters, i.e., for every channel realization.
-In contrast, our work considers long-term optimization of the parameters $(\vec{p},\vec{\sigma})\in \stdset{R}_{++}^K\times \stdset{R}_{++}^L$ based on channel statistics. \end{remark} For more general and nontrivial information constraints, the solution to Problem~\eqref{eq:MSE} can be interpreted as the best distributed approximation of regularized channel inversion, and it can be obtained via a minor variation of the recently developed \emph{team} MMSE precoding method given in \cite{miretti2021team}.
+where, similar to \cite{yu2007transmitter}, the typical regularization of the matrix inversion stage via a scaled identity matrix is replaced by a more general diagonal regularization matrix $\vec{\Sigma} = \mathrm{diag}(\sigma_1\vec{I}_N,\ldots,\sigma_L\vec{I}_N)$ parametrized by $\vec{\sigma}$ which takes into account the per-AP power constraints. \begin{remark} A major difference between the solution in \cite{yu2007transmitter} and \eqref{eq:MMSE} is that the former considers short-term optimization of its parameters, i.e., for every channel realization.
+In contrast, our work considers long-term optimization of the parameters $(\vec{p},\vec{\sigma})\in \stdset{R}_{++}^K\times \stdset{R}_{++}^L$ based on channel statistics. \end{remark} For more general and nontrivial information constraints, the solution to Problem~\eqref{eq:MSE} can be interpreted as the best distributed approximation of regularized channel inversion.
+It can be obtained via a minor variation of the recently developed \emph{team} MMSE precoding method given in \cite{miretti2021team}.
 In the next sections we discuss this aspect in detail.